 In the election of directors (proposal 1), each nominee must receive more "for" votes than "against" votes in order to be elected as a director.
-The affirmative vote of a majority of votes cast at the meeting is required to ratify the appointment of KPMG LLP as the Company's independent registered public accountants for 2016 (proposal 2), to approve the advisory resolution on executive compensation (proposal 3) and to approve the amended and restated employee stock purchase plan (proposal 6).
-The two Charter amendments (proposals 4 and 5) each require the affirmative vote of at least two-thirds of all the votes entitled to be cast on the proposal.
+The affirmative vote of a majority of votes cast at the meeting is required to ratify the appointment of KPMG LLP as the Company's independent registered public accountants for 2017 (proposal 2) and to approve the advisory resolution on executive compensation (proposal 3).
+The frequency of the advisory vote on executive compensation (1, 2 or 3 years) receiving the greatest number of votes will be considered the frequency recommended by stockholders (proposal 4).